matter-labs-archive/PlasmaManager/Documentation/Usage.md

 <***> - input object

 Plasma is working on Mainnet and Rinkeby testnet.
-In some methods use *bool flag to set network* you want to use.

 ## UTXO